spekulatius/laravel-commonmark-blog/README.md

 ```

 Note:
-- By default the articles includes also articles in further nested directories below.
+- By default, the articles includes also articles in further nested directories below.
 - All pages will automatically receive a canonical URL according to the page number.
 - The first page (here `/blog/1`) is only a copy of the `index.htm` to allow access with a number.
-It automatically contains a canoncial URL to the variation without page number (here: `/blog`).
+It automatically contains a canonical URL to the variation without page number (here: `/blog`).

 ## Requirements & Installation

 ### Requirements

-- PHP 7.2 or higher.
+- PHP 7.3 or higher.
 PHP8 untested.
 - Laravel 6, 7 and 8
 - Serving of `index.htm` files by your web-server (default for Nginx)